andy-isd/ios-inapp-detection-js/README.md

 # The problem
 There's no method to detect whether your webpage is opened in Safari or in iOS internal browser (In-App aka WebView).
+Ofcourse, you can detect Instagram or Facebook WebViews because they clearly change userAgent string.
+But, for example, Telegram or Slack doesn't.

 # The solution
 Implement detection algorithm based on checking window.innerHeight property, that actually represents